 - Creating an environment that is intimidating, hostile, abusive, or offensive because of unwelcome or unwanted conversations, suggestions, requests, demands, physical contacts, or attentions, whether sexually oriented or otherwise related to a prohibited form of harassment.

 The very nature of harassment makes it virtually impossible to detect unless the person being harassed registers his/her discontent to the Executive Director.
-If any employee believes he/she or any other employee, students, classroom assistants or parents are being subject to any of these forms of harassment, or believes he/she is being discriminated against because other employees are receiving favored treatment in exchange for prohibited behavior, he/she must:
+If any employee believes he/she or any other employee, students, camp assistants or parents are being subject to any of these forms of harassment, or believes he/she is being discriminated against because other employees are receiving favored treatment in exchange for prohibited behavior, he/she must:

 - Discuss the grievance with program directors immediately.